austingriff/db-photography/README.md

 ## DB Photography

-This is the README for the db photography.
+This is the README for the db photography website.
 It contains basic information regarding the application, as well as, getting started and license agreements.

 ## Synopsis